Mobile Marketing 101

 No. They seem attractive because they’re free, but they’ve been ruined by poor execution on the part of many, many businesses.
 Consumer faith in QR codes has plummeted, and they are now little more than odd relics of the late noughties cluttering up billboards and lampposts around the world.
 Unless you’ve got some compelling new twist on the concept, leave the QR codes in the past where they belong.

 For many of us, being apart from our phones is almost enough to cause a panic attack.
 The “funeral selfie” Instagram, for instance, is the ultimate testament to just how attached people are to using their mobile devices at all times.
 Is there such a thing as an appropriate and inappropriate time and place to use our phones?
 For example, when and where is text messaging appropriate, and how are people's views on cell phone etiquette changing?
 What else can we learn about human behavior through a closer look at these small devices?
+How many businesses are using texting?
+How does mobile messaging impact online sales?
+And what are the major benefits of texting for business?

 Here are some fun facts you may not have known about texting: